golemfoundation/wildland-client/Documentation/manpages/wl-user.rst

 :command:`wl user unpublish <user> [<user> ...]`
 ------------------------------------------------

-Unublish users manifests from the whole of a user's manifests catalog.
+Unpublish user manifests from the whole of a user's manifests catalog.